What does it take to get great advertising that works?

 Ask yourself and the agency a few questions.

 Are you allowing your agency to be as involved in the operational evolution of your company?
 As involved as they are in the advertising?
-Are they developing great advertising that perhaps is greater than your operation?
-A friend once quoted a popular advertising adage, “Nothing kills a bad product faster/quicker like good advertising.”
+Are they developing great advertising that perhaps is more significant than your operation?
+A friend once quoted a popular advertising adage, “Nothing kills a bad product faster/quicker than good advertising.”

 The thing you have to be honest about is what you’re selling and how you’re going to sell it.
 Remember, selling a fully rounded four-star experience is easy until guests realize that you are somewhat south of those four stars.
 Selling a small riverboat casino may not be as glamorous but it is appealing if done the right way.
 If you are honest with yourself and your agency is aware of the strengths and weaknesses of your offering, you can get great advertising that can help you move the needle.

 Who is giving the agency direction, and is it being given to the agency directly or is it getting “translated” like a game of telephone from the VP or director to the manager to the coordinator to the agency?
 YEARS of doing this have proven to me that this more often than not at the crux of “bad ads”.
 Again…air quotes.